harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 - Multiple Connectors with different hostname can be used for a single Git Provider at once.
 - While setting up connector, both Account & Repo type for URL is supported.
 - Connection through harness platform and delegate is supported.
-- You can provide the repository url to verify for repository read permission with the given host and credentials before saving the git integration.
+- You can provide the repository URL to verify repository read permission with the given host and credentials before saving the Git integration.
   :::

 In the **Connector** tab under IDP **Admin** you can add the connectors.